Stella (album): Composition and writing

 Meier explained the story behind "Domingo", saying, "Domingo is a false preacher who, with a few sentences, is trying to impress the people there, and then the choir chants 'Domingo, you showed us just nothing like no one before', it means 'you didn't show us anything either, it's all nonsense what you said, but somehow you did it right'.
 Domingo de Santa Clara actually existed.
 There was an Abraham a Sancta Clara, he was some religious fanatic.
 I don't know where I got it from, but the name pleased me very much: Abraham a Sancta Clara.
 And since the name Domingo pleases me as well, I called him Domingo."

 Describing the composition of "Oh Yeah", the album's best known track, Blank said, "First I did the music and then I invited Dieter to sing along, and he came up with some lines which I thought, 'no Dieter, it's too complicated, we don't need that many lyrics'.
 I had the idea of just this guy, a fat little monster sits there very relaxed and says, "Oh yeah, oh yeah".
 So I told him, 'Why don't you try just to sing on and on 'oh yeah'?...
 Dieter was very angry when I told him this and he said, 'are you crazy, all the time "Oh yeah"?
 Are you crazy?!
 I can't do this, no no, come on, come on.'
 And then he said, 'some lyrics, like "the moon... beautiful", is this too much?!' and I said, 'no, it's OK', and then he did this 'oh yeah' and at the end he thought, 'yeah it's nice', he loved it himself also.
 And also I wanted to install lots of human noises, all kind of phonetic rhythms with my mouth; you hear lots of noises in the background which are done with my mouth."
+In a 2020 interview with Great Big Story, Meier claimed that Blank asked him to imagine himself as the king of Tonga relaxing on a beach, and that his vocals were derived from how he thought such a figure would act in this situation.